-Maintenance tasks related to employee-worker relations typically include working with labor unions, redressing grievances involving misconduct like sexual harassment, theft, and physical harm, and devising systems that foster cooperation.
+Maintenance tasks related to employer-worker relations typically include working with labor unions, redressing grievances involving misconduct like sexual harassment, theft, and physical harm, and devising systems that foster cooperation.
 Activities under this domain include handling worker grievances and administering programs for enhancing cooperation and communication.

 It requires a thorough knowledge of both employer and employee laws.
-The goal is always to negotiate a compromise with minimal cost i.e. expenses emerging from disruptions like strikes.
+The goal is always to negotiate a compromise with minimal cost, i.e. expenses emerging from disruptions like strikes.
 It’s important that the HR management personnel involved in this role can look into the future and suggest pre-emptive measures.

-Resolving disputes require a good amount of emotional intelligence.
+Resolving disputes requires a good amount of emotional intelligence.
 The best outcome, of course, is to give the warring sides what they want.
 But that’s not always possible.
 You have to put yourself in the shoes of both sides, assess the situation, and offer a solution that will appease all quarters.

-Katie Kerr, HR management officer at Grid Alternatives, says: “Managing personalities is one of the hardest things about the job and I’ve found that the only way to be really successful here is to be someone that people feel that they can trust.”
+Katie Kerr, HR management officer at Grid Alternatives, says: “Managing personalities is one of the hardest things about the job, and I’ve found that the only way to be really successful here is to be someone that people feel that they can trust.”

-Possible tasks: Advising and counseling employees and the management to avoid conflicts, and working with the quarreling sides to reach an agreement.
+Possible tasks: Advising and counseling employees and the management to avoid conflicts and working with the quarreling sides to reach an agreement.